How to Seek a Conservatorship in Sacramento

-Limited conservatorships allow conservatees to have the maximum amount of independence and self-reliance as possible.
-They will still receive the amount of supervisory care that they need, however.
+Limited conservatorships allow conservatees to have the maximum amount of independence and self-reliance possible, while still receiving the amount of supervisory care that they need.
 In many of these cases, the parents of someone who needs a conservatorship will appoint a conservator for their child in their will.
 General conservatorships are often required for older adults or other people who are unable to take care of themselves physically or to take care of their finances.

 Determine Whether You Would Like to Become a Conservator

 Before you file a petition for conservatorship, you should consider whether you would like the court to ask you to act as the conservator, or you would like someone else to act as the conservator.
 Conservators must be eligible for conservatorship.
 The conservators can be a relative, a friend, or a private or public guardian.
 Acting as a conservator is a serious responsibility.
 You will be the person responsible for making sure that another person’s needs are met entirely.
 You will also have a duty to protect the conservatee from neglect or abuse, and help him or her integrate into society.

 As the conservator, you will need to arrange for services for the daily needs of the conservatee.
 Depending on the level of care that the conservatee needs.
 If your conservatee needs a high level of help, you will need to arrange for his or her transportation, housekeeping, recreation, personal care, clothing, meals, and healthcare.

 File a Petition for Conservatorship with a California Probate Court